aleventhal/aria-annotations/README.md

 Order of precedence for description fields in accessibility APIs: 1) aria-describedby, 2) aria-description, 3) native markup such as HTML's @title
 *   role="suggestion"|"revision" -- used to group changes in a document (role "deletion" and "insertion" children).
 *   role="mark" -- equivalent to [HTML’s `<mark>`](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-mark-element), to indicate highlighted text that has a special meaning or additional information tied to it (via aria-details=[id]).
 Future specific types of highlights could inherit from this, for example, code editor use cases could expand ARIA annotations to add breakpoint, error and warning roles.
 [GitHub issue for role="mark"](https://github.com/w3c/aria/issues/508).
 Annotated content may or may not be highlighted.
-*   role="commentsection" and "comment".
-A commentsection, inheriting from feed, is used to denote a group of comments.
-Content would point to a related commentsection via aria-details.
-Individual comments within the comment section would use role="comment", inheriting from "article", and supporting aria-level (in addition to the inherited aria-posinset and aria-setsize).
+*   role="comment" -- Content would point to a related comment via aria-details.
+Replies to comments would be child elements or virtual children via aria-owns.
+The level of the comment, setsize and posinset should be automatically exposed by the browser.
+The author can use aria-level, aria-setsize an aria-posinset to override these computations.

 # Changes/clarification to existing markup

 *   aria-details can be used to tie any kind of annotation body to annotated content.
 A "description" is just the most basic kind of annotation body.
-Other types of annotation body purposes can be assigned by putting a role on the annotation body, such as doc-footnote, doc-endnote, definition or commentsection.
+Other types of annotation body purposes can be assigned by putting a role on the annotation body, such as doc-footnote, doc-endnote, definition or comment.
 *   aria-details should support IDREFS as other relations do, otherwise it's unclear what an author should do when there happens to be multiple, unrelated annotations for the same piece of content. \
 This will require asking ATs to support this in their navigation scheme.
 *   A doc-footnote or doc-endnote should be linked to a doc-noteref using the existing aria-details relation property.